This information describes how you can you can make healthy food and exercise choices.

 |70 years and older||1,200 mg||800 IU|

-Alcoholic beverages provide calories but contain few nutrients.
+Alcoholic drinks provide calories but contain few nutrients.
 If you drink alcohol, do so in moderation.
-This means having no more than 1 drink a day if you are a woman and no more than 2 drinks a day if you are a man.
+This means having no more than 1 drink a day if you’re female and no more than 2 drinks a day if you’re male.
 One drink equals:

 - 12 ounces of beer

 - 5 ounces of wine